 Click here to listen to more episodes of Child Care Rockstar Radio™ with Kris Murray!

-Key Takeaways From This Podcast:
+Here Are the Key Takeaways From This Episode:

-Marnie moved to the United States 10 years ago as an investor, and first purchased a franchise for almost a decade.
+- Marnie moved to the United States 10 years ago as an investor, and first purchased a franchise for almost a decade.
 She found three things that told her she had a different calling: the need to innovate, to introduce STEM toys, and the opportunity to bridge a gap between the educators and business people.

-Her first step to opening Amazing Explorers Academy was a lot of research and travel to try to come up with comparisons in other countries.
+- Her first step to opening Amazing Explorers Academy was a lot of research and travel to try to come up with comparisons in other countries.
 She knew it had to be tailored to the needs and standards of our countries.
 Her reporter background helped in creating the framework of what needed to be done.

-STEM (Science, Technology, Engineering, and Mathematics) is becoming the new trend in education.
+- STEM (Science, Technology, Engineering, and Mathematics) is becoming the new trend in education.
 By the time children are in third grade, one-third of the boys and girls have lost their interest in these topics.

-They are opening nine more schools this year.
+- They are opening nine more schools this year.
 Marnie shares how their innovative and group approach to the interview process and intensive training for new hires makes sure they are empowered and held accountable.

-Every part of what Amazing Explorers Academy does needs to have accountability, children’s assessments, or a KPI.
+- Every part of what Amazing Explorers Academy does needs to have accountability, children’s assessments, or a KPI.

-Marnie believes in leading by example and that their biggest asset is the people that make up the business.
+- Marnie believes in leading by example and that their biggest asset is the people that make up the business.

-Amazing Explorers Academy has a bright future and is on the path to growing into new states and markets.
+- Amazing Explorers Academy has a bright future and is on the path to growing into new states and markets.
 They are opening their first prototype in Lake Nona, Florida, which is an area known for innovation.

-According to Marnie, teachers are rockstars.
+- According to Marnie, teachers are rockstars.
 Anyone that spends a whole day with a bunch of two-year-olds knows it’s not an easy job!